-Many businesses perform a risk assessment a least once a year.
+Many businesses perform a risk assessment at least once a year.
 There isn’t much done with the results of the assessment.
-In fact, only about 33% of businesses re-evaluate their IT risks.
+Moreover, only about 33% of businesses re-evaluate their IT risks.

 While cyber-criminals advance their methods, information technologies (IT) are also constantly evolving.
 It’s critical to maintain these efforts to stay ahead of the game.